garethellis0/simple_cfd/README.md

 # simple_cfd

+**TODO: Project Decription here**
+- uses `boost::units` to help ensure correctness
+- uses a custom multi-resolution graph implementation to ensure there is higher resolution in areas of greater change

 ## TODO
 - [ ] Bring in the multi-resolution graph as a submodule, instead of just as files
 - [ ] ~Model "Euler Equations" https://en.wikipedia.org/wiki/Euler_equations_(fluid_dynamics)~ (decided to just go right for Navier-Stokes, not much harder and gives better results)